by Calculated Risk on 4/28/2014 10:40:00 AM

-Texas factory activity increased again in December, according to business executives responding to the Texas Manufacturing Outlook Survey.
-The production index, a key measure of state manufacturing conditions, rose strongly from 6 to 15.8, indicating output grew at a faster pace in December.Here is a graph comparing the regional Fed surveys and the ISM manufacturing index:
+Texas factory activity increased for the 12th month in a row in April, according to business executives responding to the Texas Manufacturing Outlook Survey.
+The production index, a key measure of state manufacturing conditions, rose from 17.1 to 24.7, reaching its highest level in four years and indicating stronger output growth.Here is a graph comparing the regional Fed surveys and the ISM manufacturing index:

 Click on graph for larger image.